 - Criminal Background Check (CBC).
-Resident Physician may be required to complete a criminal background check and authorize release of the results to the appropriate academic and/or clinical personnel.
+Resident physicians may be required to complete a criminal background check and authorize the release of the results to the appropriate academic and/or clinical personnel.
 The offer of admission within any GME program is contingent upon the results of the CBC.
-Resident Physician may be required to undergo additional CBCs during their tenure in the training program as deemed necessary by The George Washington University SMHS and/or its affiliated institutions.
+Resident Physicians may be required to undergo additional CBCs during their tenure in the training program as deemed necessary by The George Washington University SMHS and/or its affiliated institutions.

 - Drug Screen (DS).
-Resident Physician may be required to complete a drug screen and authorize release of the results to appropriate academic and/or clinical personnel.
+Resident physicians may be required to complete a drug screen and authorize the release of the results to appropriate academic and/or clinical personnel.
 The offer of admission within any GME program is contingent upon the results of the DS.
-Resident Physician may be required to undergo additional DSs during their tenure in the training program as deemed necessary by The George Washington University SMHS and/or its affiliated institutions.
+Resident Physicians may be required to undergo additional DSs during their tenure in the training program as deemed necessary by The George Washington University SMHS and/or its affiliated institutions.

 - Dress Code.
 To comply with the dress code set forth in the Manual.

 - Medical Clearance.
 To obtain a medical clearance from a physician prior to participating in any clinical activities in accordance with the SMHS policy as set forth in the Resident Manual.